waverian/py-lfk-mp-benchmark/README.md

 On linux your lib probably would be built for your local architecture unless you are using a cross compile toolchain.

-Let's build our wheel for py-lfk-benchmark
+Let's build our sources for py-lfk-benchmark

     python setup.py build_ext -t build/